 If you do happen to fall for one of our tent providers, ask which venues or locations they work with regularly and can recommend.
-Also, ask when their next open day is so you can see their tents styled or indeed if they can provide showarounds for you.
+Also, ask when their next Open Day is so you can see their tents styled or indeed if they can provide showrounds for you.

 Zzzz is for all the boring but totally essential stuff… Like contracts.

 Contracts and Terms & Conditions with your wedding venue and suppliers are there to help protect you and your wedding.

 If you DO receive a contract or written agreement from your venue then before you sign on the dotted line or pay a deposit you should ideally do the following;

 Refine your wedding venue search by location, capacity, type, and style.Visit Venue Finder